yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
-### August 6 2025: WanGP v7.7 - Picky, picky
+### August 6 2025: WanGP v7.71 - Picky, picky

 This release comes with two new models :
 - Qwen Image: a Commercial grade Image generator capable to inject full sentences in the generated Image while still offering incredible visuals
 - Wan 2.2 TextImage to Video 5B: the last Wan 2.2 needed if you want to complete your Wan 2.2 collection (loras for this folder can be stored in "\loras\5B"     )

 There is catch though, they are very picky if you want to get good generations: first they both need lots of steps (50 ?) to show what they have to offer.
 Then for Qwen Image I had to hardcode the supported resolutions, because if you try anything else, you will get garbage.
-Likiwise Wan 2.2 5B will remind you of Wan 1.0 if you don't ask for at least  720p.
+Likewise Wan 2.2 5B will remind you of Wan 1.0 if you don't ask for at least  720p.

-Please note that the VAE decoding of Wan 2.2 TextImage is not tiled yet and it may produce VRAM consumption peaks (this doens't mix well with the 720p requirement).
+*7.71 update: Added VAE Tiling for both Qwen Image and Wan 2.2 TextImage to Video 5B, for low VRAM during a whole gen.*

 ### August 4 2025: WanGP v7.6 - Remuxed